 Northern Volcanic Zone

-Some volcanoes of the Northern Volcanic Zone, such as Galeras and Nevado del Ruiz that lie in densely populated highland areas, are significant sources of hazards.
+Some volcanoes of the Northern Volcanic Zone, such as Galeras and Nevado del Ruiz, lie in densely populated highland areas and are significant sources of hazards.

 It has been estimated that crustal thickness beneath this region varies from around 40 km (25 mi) to perhaps more than 55 km (34 mi).
 Sangay is the southernmost volcano within the Northern Volcanic Zone.